santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Azure-Outages-&-Service-Impacting-Events/SIE-%2D-Service-Impacting-Event.md

 <details>
   <summary>Click here to expand or collapse this section</summary>

-During a SIE the Duty Manager responsibilities will:
+During a SIE the Duty Manager responsibilities will be:
 - Reach out to Support Manager and mention about possible outage if they see increase in number of support cases.
 - If Support Manager decides to suspend auto-assignment, Assign only case with internal title as "NOT SIE"
 - Reach out to Support Engineer/TA regarding any support case that is about to miss SLA < 5mins and not marked as "NOT SIE".